bnlconsulting/html5-standards/src/content/en/appendix.md

 ### Advanced Topics

 There's so much to cover, and so little time.
-What follows is just a sample of links the team at Isobar regularly uses to find current information.
+What follows is just a sample of links the team at BNL regularly uses to find current information.
 We plan on adding more over time.

 #### On the Server